ionic-team/ionic-docs/docs/api/range.md

 The `pin` attribute will display the value of the Range above the knob when dragged.
 This allows users to select a specific value within the Range.

+With the `pinFormatter` function, developers can customize the formatting of the range value to the user.

 import Pins from '@site/static/usage/range/pins/index.md';

 <Pins />